International Developed (EAFE) vs. U.S.

 - Relative valuation in a historical perspective favors EAFE, with both relative Price/Book and Price/Sales at historically low levels.

-- At the end of February 2020, the S&P 500® Index closed at a price that was more than 89% above the 2007 peak, while the MSCI EAFE Index would need to rise 32% to get back to its 2007 peak.
-As of February 2020, on a forward P/E basis, the MSCI EAFE Index was selling for 13x and had a dividend yield of 3.8%.
+- At the end of May 2020, the S&P 500® Index closed at a price that was almost 100% above the 2007 peak and just 10% off the February high, while the MSCI EAFE Index was 28% below the 2007 peak and 16% below the February high.
+As the European and Japanese economies reopen, we see the potential for more gains.
 For the active manager, we believe there are many opportunities to uncover.

 Sources: Bloomberg, MSCI